mikebell/mikebell.io/content/watches.md

 title: My Watch Collection
 description: ""
 date: 2024-03-20T07:54:20.072Z
-draft: true
+draft: false
 tags: []
 categories: []
 cover:
   image: ""
   alt: ""
-slug: watch-collection
+slug: watches
+showDate: false
 ---
 I've been collecting watches for 10 years now there's something about them that really appeals to me.
 I rarely ever show them off they're quite a personal part of me and each watch has it's own story.
 For reasons that most watch collectors will understand (even if they don't practice) I have strict rules on purchasing watches:

-1. I can only own 6 at a time.
+1. I can only own ~~6~~ 7 at a time.
 2. No watch over £2000 (Moonwatch will break this eventually)
 3. The watch must either be automatic/solar/kinetic